InkDAO/gitbook/API/authentication.md

 # Authentication

 The authentication system uses Ethereum wallet signatures for passwordless authentication, combined with JWT tokens for session management.
+The platform implements **EIP-4361 (Sign-In with Ethereum)** for login and **EIP-712 (Typed Structured Data)** for write operations.

 ## Authentication Flow

+### Login Authentication (EIP-4361)

-1. Client generates a timestamp (salt) representing the current Unix time in seconds
+1. Client generates a SIWE (Sign-In with Ethereum) compliant message containing:
+   - Domain (URI)
+   - Address (user's Ethereum address)
+   - Statement (optional human-readable description)
+   - URI (optional application-specific identifier)
+   - Version (SIWE version, typically "1")
+   - Chain ID (blockchain network identifier)
+   - Nonce (unique random string for each request)
+   - Issued At (ISO 8601 datetime string)
-2. Client signs the salt using their Ethereum wallet (EIP-191 personal sign method)
+2. Client signs the SIWE message using their Ethereum wallet
-3. Client sends the signature, salt, and Ethereum address to `/auth/login`
+3. Client sends the signature, SIWE message (as salt), and Ethereum address to `/auth/login`
 4. Server verifies the signature authenticity and recovers the signer's address
-5. Server validates that the signature is recent (within 10 seconds) to prevent replay attacks
+5. Server validates that the signature is recent (within 60 seconds based on "Issued At" timestamp) to prevent replay attacks
 6. Server issues a JWT token valid for 2 hours
-7. Client includes the JWT token in the `Authorization` header for subsequent requests
+7. Client includes the JWT token in the `Authorization` header for subsequent read requests

+### Write Operations Authentication (EIP-712)

+For all write operations (create, update, publish, delete), the system uses **EIP-712 typed structured data signing** instead of JWT tokens:

+1. Client constructs a typed data structure with:
+   - **Domain**: Contains contract/app-specific information
+   - **Types**: Defines the structure of the message (e.g., CreateFile, UpdateFile, PublishFile, DeleteFile)
+   - **PrimaryType**: Specifies which type to use
+   - **Message**: Contains the actual data including timestamp and nonce
+2. Client signs the typed data using their Ethereum wallet (EIP-712 signature)
+3. Client sends the signature along with the typed data structure
+4. Server verifies the typed signature and validates timestamp (within 60 seconds)

 ## Security Mechanisms

-### EIP-191 Personal Sign
-Uses Ethereum's standard for signing messages with wallet private keys.
-The message is prefixed with `"\x19Ethereum Signed Message:\n"` to prevent signature reuse on blockchain transactions.
+### EIP-4361 (Sign-In with Ethereum)
+Uses the standardized SIWE protocol for secure, human-readable authentication messages.
+This provides:
+- **Human-readable messages**: Users can see exactly what they're signing
+- **Domain binding**: Prevents phishing attacks by binding signatures to specific domains
+- **Standardization**: Compatible with major wallets and dApps
+- **Nonce protection**: Prevents replay attacks with unique nonces

 ### Time-based Replay Protection
-Signatures older than 10 seconds are automatically rejected, preventing attackers from reusing captured signatures.
+Signatures older than 60 seconds are automatically rejected, preventing attackers from reusing captured signatures.

 ### Address Verification
 The server cryptographically recovers the signer's address from the signature and verifies it matches the claimed address.